KrishJani/KrishJani/README.md

-- 🔭 I’m currently working on Blockchain Development
+- 🔭 I’m currently working on Java FS Development in a Financial Company
-- 🌱 I’m currently learning Web3 and React
+- 🌱 I’m currently learning Web3 and Blockchain Development
 - 👯 I’m looking to collaborate on GitHub
-- 🤔 I’m looking for help with hands-on projects on Ethereum development
-- 💬 Ask me about  blockchain, smart contracts and web3
+- 💬 Ask me about  blockchain, smart contracts, web3, crypto and NFTs
 - 📫 How to reach me: LinkedIn @ Krish Jani
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: LeetCode and Gym - that's where I probably spend 80% of my day.